Deen-q/SwampySyntax/README.md

 NOTE: Please [enable your location services](https://docs.buddypunch.com/en/articles/919258-how-to-enable-location-services-for-chrome-safari-edge-and-android-ios-devices-gps-setting) by following the instructions for your device.

-We recommend that you use google chrome if using the app on desktop.
+We recommend that you use Google Chrome if using the app on desktop.

 On mobile devices, you will have the best experience on either an iOS, Android or Windows system.